Rituraj991/antarikhya/backend/README.md

 # Backend Project

-This is the backend for [Your Project Name].
+This is the backend for antarikyajec.

 ## Technologies Used
 - Node.js